ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-obtain-token-and-purchase-ram.md

 ### Step 2: Initiate RAM Purchase

-1. Open the Ultra toolkit and select `Transaction Builder` from the left-hand menu.
+1. Open the Ultra Tool Kit and select `Transaction Builder` from the left-hand menu.
 2. Choose the `buyram` action under the `eosio` contracts to start the purchase process.

 ![](./images/buyram-action-builder.png)